SoenkeD/sc/docs/features.md

 a visualization of the path taken through the state machine.
 It create / overwrites a file named `myctl.route.plantuml` in your current directory.
+It's a known issue that the output `.plantuml` file's content order may differ between different execution.
+This will be addressed but is good a the moment.

 ![Example output](imgs/feature_log_example.png)